NetApp/eseries-perf-analyzer/README.md

 ### I don't have access to Docker

 At this time (and unlikely to change), Docker is a hard requirement for using this project.
+While you can certainly utilize the scripts and configuration provided here, 90% of the benefit of this project is in the automation through Docker.
+Without it, setup and configuration would take hours or days for a new deployment.

 ### I don't have network access on this machine